Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off: Introduction

 Let us underline the fact that Theorem~\ref{main1} largely improves previous results on the Cauchy theory associated to the Boltzmann equation without cut-off for hard potentials in a perturbative setting.
 Indeed, we have enlarged the space in which the Cauchy theory has been developed in the sense that the weight of our space is much less restrictive (it is polynomial instead of the inverse Maxwellian equilibrium) and we also require few assumptions on the derivatives, in particular no derivatives in the velocity variable.
-However, we need three derivatives in the space variable (Gressman and Strain only require two derivatives in $x$ in~\cite{GS-JAMS}): this is the counterpart of the gain in weight we have obtained.
+However, we need three derivatives in the space variable (Gressman and Strain only require two derivatives in $x$ in~\cite{GS-JAMS}): This is the counterpart of the gain in weight we have obtained.
 Indeed, our framework is less favorable and needs more attention due to the lack of symmetry of the operator in our spaces to obtain nonlinear estimates on the Boltzmann collision operator.
-And thus, to close our estimates, we require regularity on three derivatives in $x$.
+And thus, to close our estimates, we require regularity on three derivatives in~$x$. { Let us also mention that it would be interesting to obtain our results in a space of type~$L^2_vL^\infty_x(m)$.
+However, even at the linear level, we are not able to get satisfying estimates.
+More precisely, dissipativity and regularization estimates seem unreachable at the moment in spaces of type $L^2_vL^p_x(m)$ with $p \neq 2$.
+We mention anyway that in a series of recent works \cite{IMS19}, \cite{49}, \cite{38},\cite{39}, the authors have developed a general approach concerning estimates in $L^1_vL^\infty_x(m)$ spaces, which are naturally associated to the standard macroscopic quantities (mass, energy and entropy).
+In \cite{IMS19} in particular, some results were obtained about $L^\infty$ control of the solution, assuming only a priori positive bounds from below and above of these macroscopic quantities on a given interval $[0,T]$.
+Some regularization estimates were also proven in this context in \cite{38} (see also \cite{IM19} for a toy model).
+Neither existence nor decay for large time are at the center of these works, but they surely will provide tools for a deeper understanding and advances in the study of the inhomogeneous Boltzmann without cutoff equation. }